chvonrohr/k8s-cicd/15-docker-project/slides.md

 Note:
 * The hostname in this case is only for rabbitmq important, for networking we use the --name
-* Check: we don't need the port forward if we only want to talk to the queue from other containeers
+* Check: we don't need the port binding if we only want to talk to the queue from other containeers

 ----